 When should I create a durable power of attorney?

-It is best to create one before it is needed, while you are fully capable of making decisions.
+It is best to create one before it is needed, while you are still able to make decisions.

 Why should I work with an elder law or estate planning attorney?